JGaetjens/react-property-sheet/README.md

 # react-property-sheet

- > A DAT.GUI esque library written from scratch in React.js
+  A DAT.GUI esque library written from scratch in React.js

+# Installation

+  run `npm install react-property-sheet --save`

+# Purpose

+  The react-property-sheet is a control panel used to edit or manipulate an object.